How Child Support Works in California

 When parents divorce, both of them are obligated to pay child support by the court.
 Every child is entitled to financial support from both parents, so if both parents are not raising the child equally together after the divorce, they will be required pay the deficit.

 For example, in cases where one parent has primary physical custody, the other parent would be obligated to make child support payments; however, by having primary physical custody of the child, the first parent is paying child support merely by supporting the child financially.

 To ensure each child has what he or she needs to thrive, California courts have established a standard formula used to calculate the amount of support a parent will have to pay.
 Likewise, parents typically cannot negotiate a lower support amount between themselves when settling a divorce.
-Child support can also not be waived in a premarital or postmarital agreement.
+Also, child support cannot be waived in a prenuptial agreement or postnuptial agreement.

 The standard formula used to calculate a parent’s payment amounts is complicated.
 Some of the factors used in determining support amounts include the following:

 - Income earned by each parent

 - Mortgage obligations of each parent

 - Number of children the couple has together